nsacyber/HIRS/README.md

 ### Installing the ACA

-Simply run the command `yum localinstall HIRS_AttestationCA*el6.noarch.rpm` or `yum localinstall HIRS_AttestationCA*el7.noarch.rpm` based on your OS.
+Simply run the command `yum install HIRS_AttestationCA*el6.noarch.rpm` or `yum install HIRS_AttestationCA*el7.noarch.rpm` based on your OS.

 ### Installing the Provisioner